Do you want to run faster?

-Butt kicks mainly target the hamstrings, and stretch the quads.
-This speed drill emphasizes the recovery part of the running gain and can also help you boost up leg turnover cadence, which is vital for speed.
+This speed drill emphasizes the recovery part of the running gait and can also help you boost leg turnover cadence.

-To keep good form, be sure to keep the rest of your body as steady as possible, and focus on a smooth, and fast action.
+To keep good form, keep the rest of your body as steady as possible and focus on a smooth, and fast action.

 Perform at least three sets of 25 kicks with each leg.

-To perform this drill, stand straight with your feet shoulder-width apart, arms hanging down by the sides and gazing straight ahead.
+Stand straight, with your feet shoulder-width apart, your arms hanging down by your sides and gazing straight ahead.

-While keeping a slight forward lean from the ankles, alternate jumping from one foot to the other aiming to raise your knees as high as you can.
+While keeping a slight forward lean from the ankles, alternate jumping from one foot to the other, aiming to raise your knees as high as possible.

-Running backward can help you strengthen the glutes and hamstrings.
-This move can also target and activate muscles of the core and lower back.
+This move also activates the muscles of the core and lower back.

 Do at least five sets of 50 meters.

-While keeping your legs straight and torso upright, and ankles dorsiflexed the entire time, begin bounding forward with a fast cadence.
-Focus on driving the foot down then allowing it to spring back off the ground without lifting the knees.
+Focus on driving your foot down, then allowing it to spring back up off the ground without lifting the knees.